jtnystrom/Discount/README.md

 `

 ## Tips
+* If the input data contains reads longer than 1000 bp, you must use the --maxlen flag to specify the longest expected single read length.

 * Visiting http://localhost:4040 (if you run a standalone Spark cluster) in a browser will show progress details while Discount is running.

 * If you are setting up Spark for the first time, you may want to configure key settings such as logging verbosity,